lojikil/kubectlfish/OWASPGlobalDC.md

 - can be used in an "unconfined mode" which basically turns it off -->

+- seccomp?
 -  limits syscalls (or filters with bpf)
 - used by docker, &c for security
 - use of `unconfined` generally a vuln
   - TOB-K8S-002: Seccomp is disabled by default

+---

+# the what: linux

+- Linux APIs are hard
+- misconfigured or unapplied

 ---